ResilientEcosystem/blog/_posts/2021-08-21-PBFT_Commit.md

 ---

+This is an installment of the ResilientDB tutorial series.
+ResilientDB is a permissioned blockchain fabric developed by the developers at the Exploratory Systems Lab at UC Davis.
+We are a group of researchers on a mission led by Prof. Mohammad Sadoghi to pioneer a resilient data platform at scale.
+{:.info}

 Allow this article to be a comprehensive introduction into the **Practical Byzantine Fault Tolerance Consensus Protocol (PBFT)** through the lens of the ResilientDB codebase.
 We will detail the sequences and algorithms which encompass the protocol and encourage the readers to explore the rigorous math proofs afterwards.